-With technology advancing at break-neck pace, electronic waste is piling up.
+With technology advancing at a break-neck pace, electronic waste is piling up.
 Tech companies make millions off the latest, most excellent tech built up by release dates and social media hype.
-As a tech company, it pays to have new tech come out as often as possible to stay at the forefront of the consumer’s mind and give everyone something to talk about on social media.
-The consumer loves the idea of being part of this celebration and so, tech companies continue to ride the wave of hype and make sure products can be released on a regular basis.
-The problem is the creation of all of this new technology and the electronic waste created is putting a strain on resources and the by-products of these processes are poisoning the environment.
-The lifespan of a CPU was 4-6 years in 1997, in 2005 the lifespan was two years.
+As a tech company, it pays to have new technology come out as often as possible to stay at the forefront of consumers’ minds.
+The consumer loves the idea of being part of this celebration.
+Tech companies continue to ride the wave of hype and make sure products are released regularly.
+To accomplish this, tech is made to be replaced.
+A CPU lifespan was 4-6 years in 1997; in 2005, the lifespan was two years.

 It is essential to understand mineral amounts are finite.
 In other words, their quantities are limited.
-What we have is what we have and when it is gone, it is gone.
-Earth is a closed system; The only thing that can come and go, and must for life to exist, is energy in the form of light and heat (think the sun).
+What we have is what we have, and when it is gone, it is gone.
+Earth is a closed system; The only thing that can come and go, and must for life to exist, is light and heat (think the sun).
 7% of the world’s gold is in the electronics we have already created.
 There is 100 times more gold in a ton of mobile devices than in a ton of gold ore.
-Extending the life of electronics and/or harvesting the resources from them, is far more sustainable than the current system, not to mention has a larger economic benefit.
-Eventually there will be no more gold in Earth’s crust to mine, the only gold available to us will be in the products we have already created.
+Extending the life of electronics or harvesting the resources from them is far more sustainable than the current system, not to mention it has a more substantial economic benefit.
+Eventually, there will be no more gold in Earth’s crust to mine.
+In the end, the only gold available to us will be in the products we have already created.

-In the past, the Western world’s electronic waste has been shipped to developing nations around the world.
-This is no longer an option and so the Western world is scrambling to reevaluate our recycling programs, electronic and otherwise.
-Despite its regulation under the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal.
-Once there, recycling is done in informal, crude electronic recycling facilities where women and children make up 30% of the workforce.
-Many studies show increases in miscarriage, still and premature births, reduced birth weights and lengths in women exposed to electronic waste.
+In the past, the Western world’s solution for electronic waste has been to ship it to developing nations worldwide.
+However, this is no longer an option.
+Consequently, the Western world is now scrambling to reevaluate our recycling programs, electronic and otherwise.
+Despite its regulation under the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal, electronic waste is still illegally shipped to places like Africa, India, and China.
+Once there, processing occurs in informal, crude recycling facilities where women and children make up 30% of the workforce.
+Many studies show miscarriage increases, still and premature births, reduced birth weights, and lengths in women exposed to electronic waste.
 In most low- and middle-income countries, handling and disposal of electronic waste is unregulated.

 Most people are aware that arsenic is a poison, but most do not know it is a heavy metal.
-Life does not tolerate heavy metals, even in small amounts.
-Plants can suffer from damaged cell structure and altered metabolism which leads to reduced growth and/or death.
-Lead can coat the surface of the plant, reducing photosynthesis.
+Life does not tolerate even small amounts of heavy metals.
+Plants exposed to heavy metals suffer from damaged cell structure and altered metabolism, which leads to reduced growth or death.
 Animals that consume these plants also become toxic.
-Toxins travel up the food chain and accumulate within the animals ingesting the plants.
-Over time the animal accumulates enough of the toxin to kill it.
-This is called bio-accumulation.
-The larger the animal, the more the impact because of the amount of the toxin it eats to sustain life.
-This causes complex disruptions to an ecosystem.
+Toxins travel up the food chain and accumulate within the animals.
+Over time the animal accumulates enough of the poison to kill it.
+This process is called bio-accumulation.
+The larger the animal, the more the impact of the toxin.
+This is because larger animals need to eat more to sustain life.
+Bio-accumulation leads to highly complex disruptions to an ecosystem.
 Why does this matter to us?
-We are a large animal and we are omnivores, which means we get a significant amount of these toxins between the meat and plants we eat.
+We are a part of the ecosystem.
+As large animals, we get a significant amount of these toxins between the meat and plants we eat.

-Most are familiar with “blood diamonds” thanks to the movie of the same name that showed the reality of civil war in Sierra Leone and the economic power of the resources there.
-There are many countries in the world where the same scenario is playing out with many different minerals that aren’t as well known, or as sexy, as diamonds.
-By buying electronics we, in the Western world, are supporting those rebel groups and terrorists organizations.
-While some companies, like Apple, have taken steps to verify minerals are being sourced legally and humanely, this process is slow and difficult to regulate.
+Most are familiar with “blood diamonds,” thanks to the movie of the same name.
+The film showed the reality of the civil war in Sierra Leone and the economic power of the resources there.
+There are many countries in the world where the same scenario is playing out with many different minerals.
+Those minerals aren’t as well known or as sexy as diamonds.
+Therefore, the situation of the people most affected goes unseen.
+By buying electronics, we, in the Western world, are supporting those rebel groups and terrorist organizations.
+While some companies, like Apple, have taken steps to verify minerals come from illegal and human mines, this process is slow and challenging to regulate.
 Ultimately, it is up to us, as consumers, to make better choices when buying and disposing of electronics.